 The Sorceress and her Lovers

-It had been two years since the publication of the last book in the Senta and the Steel Dragon series, but had actually been seven years since I wrote the previous volume.
+It had been two years since the publication of the last book in the Senta and the Steel Dragon series but had actually been seven years since I wrote the previous volume.
 The plot had been setup in the original epilog of The Two Dragons, which I had cut from the book.
 I added a bit of conflict.
-The only completely new part of the story was the part dealing with the Lizard King Hsrandtuss.
+The only completely new part of the story was the part dealing with the Lizzie King Hsrandtuss.
 I had introduced him in The Young Sorceress, but hadn’t planned anything else for him.
 When I had written the outline for The Sorceress and her Lovers, I wrote the outline for the next book as well.
-I don’t know when I’ll get to write The Price of Magic, but I’ll get to it eventually
+I thought the title fit the love triangle (one of several), but my wife really hated it.

-I really liked returning to the world of the Steel Dragon, however, things have changed so much and characters have grown up, so that it has a bit of an unreal quality to it for me.
-I don’t know if that comes across to the reader or not.
-In the end, it’s not my favorite book in the series, but I like it.
+I really liked returning to the world of the Steel Dragon, however, things had changed so much and characters have grown up, so that it had a bit of an unreal quality to it for me.
+It’s not my favorite book in the series, but I like it.